Eva Hesse: Exhibitions

 In 1961, Hesse's gouache paintings were exhibited in Brooklyn Museum's 21st International Watercolor Biennial.
 Simultaneously, she showed her drawings in the John Heller Gallery exhibition Drawings: Three Young Americans.
 In August 1962, she and Tom Doyle participated in an Allan Kaprow Happening at the Art Students League of New York in Woodstock, New York.
 In 1963, Hesse had a one-person show of works on paper at the Allan Stone Gallery on New York's Upper East Side.
 Her first solo show of sculpture was presented at the Kunstverein für die Rheinlande und Westfalen, Düsseldorf, in 1965.
 In November 1968, she exhibited her large-scale sculptures at the Fischbach Gallery in New York.
 The exhibition was titled Chain Polymers and was her only solo sculpture exhibition during her lifetime in the United States.
 The exhibition was pivotal in Hesse's career, securing her reputation at the time.
 Her large piece Expanded Expansion showed at the Whitney Museum in the 1969 exhibit "Anti-Illusion: Process/Materials".

 There have been dozens of major posthumous exhibitions in the United States and Europe.
 An early one was at the Guggenheim Museum (1972), while in 1979, three separate iterations of an Eva Hesse retrospective were held, entitled Eva Hesse: Sculpture.
-These exhibitions took place at the Whitechapel Art Gallery in London from May 4 – June 17, 1979; the Kroller-Muller in Otterlo from June 30 – August 5, 1979; and the Kestner-Gesellschaft in Hannover from August 17 – September 23, 1979.
+These exhibitions took place at the Whitechapel Art Gallery in London from May 4 – June 17, 1979; the Kröller-Müller in Otterlo from June 30 – August 5, 1979; and the Kestner-Gesellschaft in Hannover from August 17 – September 23, 1979.
 One artwork featured in the exhibition was Aught, four double sheets of latex stuffed with polyethylene.
 In 1982, Ellen H. Johnson organized the first retrospective dedicated entirely to Hesse's drawings, which traveled to the Grey Art Gallery at NYU, the Allen Memorial Art Museum at Oberlin College, the Renaissance Society at the University of Chicago, the Contemporary Arts Museum in Houston, and the Baltimore Museum of Art.
 In 1992 and 1993, retrospective exhibitions were held in New Haven, Valencia and Paris.

 Numerous major exhibitions have been organized since the early 2000s, including a major show in 2002 (organized jointly between the San Francisco Museum of Modern Art, Tate Modern and Museum Wiesbaden), and concurrent exhibitions in 2006 at The Drawing Center in New York and the Jewish Museum of New York.
 In Europe, Hesse had recent exhibitions at the Fundació Antoni Tàpies in Barcelona (2010) and at the Fruitmarket Gallery, Edinburgh (August to October 2009).
 An exhibition of her drawings from the collection of the Allen Memorial Art Museum will travel in 2019-20 to the Museum Wiesbaden, Mumok in Vienna, Hauser & Wirth New York, and the Allen Memorial Art Museum.